510: The Painted Hills

 Kris Kringle is another name for Santa Claus; the name comes from the word Christkind, or Christ child.

-A doppelganger is an apparition in the form of a person’s double; in German folklore, seeing your doppelganger is a sign that you will soon die.
+A doppelgänger (double-walker) is a spirit that looks just like you; in German folklore, seeing your doppelgänger is a sign that you will soon die.

 Gideons International is a Christian organization that places Bibles in hotel rooms, hospitals, prisons, and schools.
-It was founded in 1899 by three businessmen and began placing Bibles in 1908.
+It was founded in 1899 by three businessmen and began placing Bibles in 1908; the first Bibles were placed in the Superior Hotel in Montana.

 Missouri Synod, huh?